 Update existing field extractions

-To edit an existing field extraction, click its name in the Name column.
+To edit an existing field extraction, click locate the field extraction and click its name in the Name column.

 This takes you to a details page for that field extraction.
 In the Extraction/Transform field what you can do depends on the type of extraction that you are working with.